venetisgr/ann_boost/README.md

 ## Future Updates

-Further support for the RNN architecture will be added
+Appropriate implementation and support for the RNN architecture will be added